gx-Cai/MATTE.doc/source/QuickStart.rst

 To that end, we proposed MATTE to find the conserved module and diverged module by treating genes from different phenotypes as individual ones.
-By doing so, meaningful markers and modules can be found to better understand what's really difference between phenotypes.
+By doing so, meaningful markers and modules can be found to better understand what’s really difference between phenotypes.

 **Advantages**